ShakedCR/Task-Management-Application/README.md

 TaskManagement/
 │
-├── client/         # React frontend (with Dockerfile) ├── server/         # Express backend (with Dockerfile) └── docker-compose.yml
+├── client/         # React frontend (with Dockerfile) ├── server/         # Express backend (with Dockerfile and .env) ├── docker-compose.yml
+└── README.md
 ```

 ---

 ## 🔐 Environment & Security

-> **No `.env` file required.**
+> **No manual `.env` setup required.**
-> The MongoDB connection string is securely provided to the backend using Docker environment variables (defined in `docker-compose.yml`).
+> The MongoDB connection URI is injected automatically via Docker environment variables (defined in `docker-compose.yml`).

-You **do not need** to create a MongoDB account or set anything up manually.
+You **do not need** to create a MongoDB Atlas account or configure any external database —
+everything runs locally inside Docker containers.

 ---

 ## 👩‍💻 Author

 Built with ❤️ by [Shaked Crissy](https://github.com/ShakedCR)
-Feel free to explore, learn, contact me (:
+Feel free to explore, learn, and connect with me! (:

 ---